Traditional Archery Supply ™

 In the 90's, newer, stronger string materials were developed.

 These materials have higher strength per strand, sometimes more than double that of the standard materials.
-Due to the higher tension provided by the material the string comes to a harder stop.
+Due to the reduced stretch provided by the material the string comes to a harder stop, delivering greater energy into the arrow at the peak.

 The strings also tend to be lighter weight.
 Combined, they produce a significantly faster arrow speed.

-It is important to note that this class of material can severely damage older bows, so it is imperative that the bow is capable of accepting high tension strings.
+It is important to note that this class of material can severely damage older bows, so it is imperative that the bow is capable of accepting low stretch strings.

 We currently carry BCY's 425X and Brownell's AstroFlight.